 - 5.8.9 Boards of the PDs should review the following aspects of investment in non-G-Sec at least at quarterly intervals: - i.
 Total business (investment and divestment) during the reporting period. - ii.
-Compliance with the prudential limits prescribed by the Board for investment in non-G-Sec. - iii.
-Compliance with the prudential guidelines on non-G-Sec prescribed above. - iv.
+Compliance with the prudential limits as well as prudential guidelines prescribed by the Board for investment in non-G-Sec. - iii.
 Rating migration of the issuers/ issues held in the PD's books. - 5.8.10 In order to help creation of a central database on private placement of debt, a copy of all offer documents should be filed with the Credit Information Bureau (India) Ltd. (CIBIL) by the PDs.
-Further, any default relating to interest/ installment in respect of any privately placed debt should also be reported to CIBIL by the investing PDs along with a copy of the offer document. - 5.8.11 As per the SEBI guidelines, all trades with the exception of the spot transactions, in a listed debt security, shall be executed only on the trading platform of a stock exchange.
+Further, any default relating to interest/ installment in respect of any privately placed debt should also be reported to CIBIL by the investing PDs along with a copy of the offer document. - 5.8.11 As per SEBI guidelines, all trades with the exception of the spot transactions, in a listed debt security, shall be executed only on the trading platform of a stock exchange.
 In addition to complying with these SEBI guidelines, (as and when applicable) PDs should ensure that all spot transactions in listed and unlisted debt securities are reported on the NDS and settled through the CCIL.